ltw-webdev-4/curriculum/designing-form-errors.md

         fade: true
       - num: "6-7"
         text: |
           Prepend each of the selectors with `.is-validated`.
-This is what the Javascript does: it adds the class to our `<form>` tag after the user tries to submit the form information.
+This is what the JavaScript does: it adds the class to our `<form>` tag after the user tries to submit the form information.
       - num: "8-12"
         fade: true
       - num: "13-20"